knative/eventing/roadmap.md

 1. An event can trigger an Elafros function [issue#52](https://github.com/elafros/eventing/issues/52)
 1. A local event can trigger a Google Cloud Function
-1. A Google source can trigger a local action.
+1. A Google source can trigger an action local within the Elafros cluster.
    Likely this will use some scaffolding on the Google side to validate the interaction between systems, such as deploying a Cloud Function that forwards the Google Event to the Elafros cluster.

 # 0.4 Event Persistence